×

 • Eosinophilic cystitis: This affects the bladder.

-• Eosinophilic fasciitis: This is a fascia disorder, and fascia is a connective tissue that runs throughout the body.
+• Eosinophilic fasciitis: This is a disorder of the fascia, which is the connective tissue that extends throughout the body.

 • Eosinophilic pneumonia: This affects your lungs.

-• Eosinophilic gastrointestinal disorders (EGID): EGID includes eosinophilic esophagitis, which affects your oesophagus, colon (large intestine), stomach and small intestine.
+• Eosinophilic gastrointestinal disorders (EGID): EGID includes eosinophilic esophagitis, which affects your esophagus, colon (large intestine), stomach, and small intestine.

 • Eosinophilia symptoms: The presence of eosinophilia rarely causes symptoms.
 Typically, conditions with several underlying symptoms are the source of high eosinophil levels.